fermi-ad/xilinx-docker/README.md

 # xilinx-docker

+Do you need traceable, repeatable build environments for your Xilinx Development Tools?

-A collection of recipes and tools to enable Xilinx FPGA-based embedded development in docker containers.
+This repository provides a collection of recipes and tools that enable Xilinx FPGA-based embedded development workflows in docker-ce containers.
+Use the container recipes to build docker containers from scratch (not using existing base containers) that run Xilinx FPGA Development Tools.

 Before getting started with any recipes, Take a look at the __*./documentation/host-os-setup/*__ section of this repository to make sure you have:
 1. Installed and configured Docker-CE on your local host machine